tock/tock/doc/reference/trd-appid.md

 kernel assigns Application Identifiers to processes using a Identifier Policy.

-**Application Credentials**: data that binds an Application Identifier to an loaded process.
+**Application Credentials**: metadata that establish integrity of a Userspace Binary and potentially bind an Application Identifier to an loaded process.
 Application Credentials are usually stored in [Tock Binary Format][TBF] footers.
 A TBF object can have multiple Application Credentials.

-**Process Checker**: a component of the Tock kernel which is responsible for validating Application Credentials and assigning Application Identifiers based on them.
+**Process Checker**: the component of the Tock kernel which is responsible for validating Application Credentials and determining which Application Credential (if any) the kernel should apply to a process.

 **Identifier Policy**: the algorithm that the Process Checker uses to assign Application Identifiers to processes.
 An Identifier Policy defines an Application Identifier space.
-An Identifier Policy can derive Application Identifiers from Application Credentials, other process state, or local data.
+An Identifier Policy can derive Application Identifiers from Application Credentials or other process state.

 **Credentials Checking Policy**: the algorithm that the Process Checker uses to decide how Tock responds to particular Application